department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-confirmation-page.md

 draft: true
 ---

-# Form confirmation page:
+# Form confirmation page

 The form confirmation page gives users information about what they can expect after they submit an online application.
-This page also provides users a summary of the benefit they applied for, a confirmation number, and the date they submitted their claim.
+This page also provides users with a summary of the benefit they applied for, a confirmation number, and the date they submitted their claim.

 Our current confirmation pages vary in format and content.
-Below are some of the default components on our current confirmation pages.
+Below are some of the default components used in our current confirmation pages.
 Teams should tailor the layout and content as needed based on the benefit type and/or stakeholder feedback.

 ![form confirmation template]({{site.baseurl}}/images/Form-confirmation-mini-template.png)

 The form confirmation page consists of:

-A. H1 (should carry over from H1 from the online form)
+1. H1 (should carry over from H1 from the online form)
-B. Success alert
+2. Success alert
-C. Print this page pattern
+3. Print this page pattern
-D. Other content elements
+4. Other content elements
-E. Action link
+5. Action link
-F. Helpful content
+6. Helpful content

 ## H1